Tate Cares for communities and people

 - Also through Tate Cares, we support the United Way, which in turn provides the foundation to help people in need, an essential ingredient for being a good neighbor in any community.

 - Another piece of Tate Cares is FUNday, an employee-participation day of activities, which raises money to support public education endeavors.
-To date, FUNday has contributed more than $1.52 million to public education in the Carolinas.
+To date, FUNday has contributed more than $1.65 billion to public education in the Carolinas.
 Tate Cares believes that education is critically important to quality of life and economic development in our communities.
 "The perception that the community has of the school house in the neighborhood has a direct impact on the residential property values of that community," Riley says.
 "Public education is a representation of the vitality of the region and its economic drivers."

 - In addition to these major initiatives, Allen Tate Company encourages and supports agents as they find their own personal passions.
 These projects are wide-ranging and include such organizations as Habitat for Humanity, local youth sports organizations, disaster relief, Make-A-Wish Foundation, Hospice, Race for the Cure, local homeless shelters, Second Harvest Food Bank, Relay for Life and Boys & Girls clubs, to name only a few.
 Our employees also support the American Cancer Society, American Lung Association, American Heart Association, March of Dimes, Juvenile Diabetes Research Foundation, Arthritis Foundation and many other health awareness projects.